habyphilipose/PIZZA_DELIVERY/README.md

 ![image](https://github.com/habyphilipose/PIZZA_DELIVERY/assets/31076902/dc11bac1-5b58-4744-b0c5-72376607bddc)

+Pizza with less time to prepare got more orders from the customers.
+This metric should be given focus.

 ### 4. Is there any relationship between the number of pizzas ordered by each customer and the distance from his home to pizza shop?

 ```sql